yanakipre/bot/README.md

 This bot provides information about various aspects of life in Cyprus.
-Examples: places to swim with turtles, dantis recommenations, places to shop for music intstruments, etc.
+Examples: places to swim with turtles, dantist recommenations, places to shop for music intstruments, etc.

 ## Contributors
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->